Home

 Award Winning Journalist

-Her coverage includes writing stories about Microsoft Corp., Nintendo of America, Paul Allen’s many companies and investments as well as McCaw Cellular Communications, AT&T Wireless, Western Wireless Inc., and wireless startups in the Puget Sound region.
+As a business journalist, Sharon had a front seat in Seattle’s high tech rise, fall and rebirth.
+Her coverage included writing stories about Microsoft Corp., Nintendo of America, McCaw Cellular Communications, AT&T Wireless, Western Wireless Inc.,T-Mobile, wireless startups and venture capital in the Puget Sound region.